vysheng/tg/README.md

     bin/telegram-cli -k <public-server-key>

-By default public key is stored in the same folder named tg-server.pub or in /etc/telegram-cli/server.pub, if it's not, specify where to find it:
+By default, the public key is stored in tg-server.pub in the same folder or in /etc/telegram-cli/server.pub.
+If not, specify where to find it:

     bin/telegram-cli -k tg-server.pub